 The precision of 0.1% in N{ν} measurement with the indirect method can be achieved in CEPC measurement, which improves the current precision by a factor of three.
 Benefitting from the recent development of luminosity detector technology, the uncertainty due to luminosity can be reduced to 0.05%.
-The uncertainty from the small angle Bhabha process can be reduced to 0.05% due to recent progress in studying this process.
+The theoretical uncertainty of predictions for the small angle Bhabha process can be reduced, conservatively, to 0.05% or below, mainly due to the recent progress in the evaluation of the hadronic contribution to the photon vacuum polarization [21-23].
+This uncertainty can be pushed down even further, close to the 0.01% scale, once the NNLO QED predictions are matched to higher order soft/collinear contributions.